technofocus-pte/buildmoderniseaiappsdepth/Use case 07/Usecase07.md

 ![A screenshot of a computer Description automatically generated](./media/image1.jpeg)

-3. Select **No storage account required** radio button, select your subscription and then click on **Apply**.
+3. Select **No storage account required** radio button, and select your subscription and then click on **Apply**.

 ![](./media/image2.png)

-4. At the Cloud Shell prompt, run below command to clone the project
+4. At the Cloud Shell prompt, run the below command to clone the project

 ``git clone https://github.com/technofocus-pte/postgresql-case``